aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/create-a-pivot-table-with-table/_index.md

 This REST API creates a **pivot table** from a list object.

+A pivot table summarizes data from a list object, allowing you to analyze and report on large data sets directly within the workbook.

 **Prerequisites:**
 - A valid JWT bearer token for authentication.
 - The workbook must exist in the specified storage location.